 NuNano specialises in the design and manufacture of probes for atomic force microscopy (AFM) and cantilever-based sensor devices.
 Its proprietary microfabrication processes enables it to manufacture AFM probes with the tightest dimensional tolerances in the market.

 Congenica has translated research from the Sanger Institute, based on ground breaking research from the Deciphering Developmental Disorders Study, which collected genetic data from 40,000+ people at 24 NHS labs into a clinical genomics analytical platform, called Sapienta.
-The AI systems will enable the accurate, rapid and scalable clinical interpretation of genetic and clinical data,
+Congenica’s software will enable the accurate, rapid and scalable clinical interpretation of genetic and clinical data,

 Bibliu (formerly Bibliotech) provides broad textbook content through an online subscription offering that offers students enhanced search, annotation and other services.
 This addresses the problem of the high cost of textbooks and the limited availability and restricted use of textbooks from libraries.
 The Bibliu platform also allows universities, departments, libraries and publishers to monitor u